oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     - Enter the following information for the new **Alert**

         - Alert policy name: *SQL Firewall violation*
-        - Description: *Alert when there is an unathorized attempt to access*
+        - Description: *Alert when there is an unauthorized attempt to access*
         - Target type: *Oracle Database*
         - Severity: *Warning*
         - Condition: *:AUDIT_TYPE = 'SQL Firewall Violation'*